 Varroa mite numbers can build up in a hive of European honey bees over time, eventually killing the colony if chemical treatments or other management strategies are not applied.
 This results in a significant effect on large-scale honey production and the pollination of certain food crops.

-In regions where varroa is present, it's important for beekeepers to monitor for mites, and if necessary apply treatments to support the health of their colonies.
+It is essential that beekeepers monitor for mites, and if necessary apply treatments to support the health of their colonies.

 Click here for more info